THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSING

 And there seems to be nothing basically wrong or critically inefficient for survival, connected with having an emotional content to memories, or the consequent behavioural habitual ruts, aims, ambitions, and wants.

-Focusing and focused abstract thinking, has been so very successful in our human development.
+Focusing and focused abstract thinking, have been so very successful in our human development.
 It is so confirmed in all our thinking and learning, that we can't imagine another way of looking at anything, understanding anything, or doing anything.

 The Problem Is – We Can't Stop Thinking

 The basic inefficiency with the focusing-learning-wanting system, is that the feedback loop – "focusing → wanting → focusing" – repeats under its own momentum.
-This causes the persistent repetition of ideas and feelings for years – long after the actual stimulus is gone.
+This often causes the persistent repetition of ideas and feelings for years – long after the actual stimulus is gone.This is especially problematic when the repeating memories are unpleasant ones.
+But even with pleasant memories, we can't stop the repetitions.
+So as we grow older the repetitions and memories accumulate.

 Beliefs, Ideas, and Opinions

-Then as modern man explored his abilities with abstract thought, we started questioning our ideas and beliefs.
+And as modern man explored his abilities with abstract thought, we started questioning our ideas and beliefs.
+Until nowadays, our beliefs are insecure in a way no humans in any previous culture, have ever experienced.

 Please continue with Beliefs and Their Confirmation